She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

 She dropped to her knees and raised her hands to Poseidon.
-The islanders rushed forwards and grabbed her, but it was too late.
+The Imbrosi rushed forwards and grabbed her, but it was too late.
 She had summoned an ocean wave as high as a palace, rolling up from the shore.
 It ate houses and people, smashed stone and wood, and would surely kill them all.

 She looked at the Stone Man.
-He had raised his hand up, palm forward, and now the water just hung there, like a huge window.
-At the top, it sloshed back and forth.
-Half the crowd had been swallowed by it, and what was left stood with gaping mouths and watched as their friends, family, presumably their lovers too, frantically swam towards the air, towards life.
-There were also unconscious bodies floating in it, knocked out or dead.
+He had raised his hand up, palm forward, and now the water just hung there.
+At the top, it sloshed back and forth, back and forth.
+Half the crowd had been swallowed by it, and what was left stood with gaping mouths and watched as their friends, family, presumably their lovers, frantically swam towards the air, towards life.
+There were unconscious bodies, too, floating in it, knocked out or dead.

 They would blame her for this.
 They would be grateful to the Stone Man for saving them, and they would hate her.
 And they’d be right.

 “You will die now, daughter.
 A shame.
 I was wrong.
 You are indeed a warrior.”
 Oh joy.
 She’d earned his respect.
-Comforting.

-“My children, your king will arrive soon.
-Once I am again flesh, this island will be the seat of a great empire, you have only to—” his eyes fell on Sophus, the only dark-skinned boy in the crowd.
-The Stone Man extended his arm, blood dripping down the length of it, pointing at Sophus.
+“My children, your king will arrive soon,” he said, admiring his arm.
+“Once I am again flesh, this island will be the seat of a great empire, and you have only to—” his eyes fell on Sophus, the only dark-skinned boy in the crowd.
+The Stone Man extended his arm, blood dripping down the length of it, and beckoned.
 “Come forwards, boy.”

 “You came with her.
 Do not deny it.
 You are foreign,” he narrowed his eyes at him, “and you have her power.
 But not her curse.
 Why would you come here, boy?”

 “I’m her apprentice,” he said, quiet but still proud.
-For some reason.

 The Stone Man’s fingers stirred.
 Sophus readied himself, but he didn’t know what for.
 “And what have you learned, apprentice?”

-He took the jug, tasted the wine, and recited Dionysian rhyme.
+He took the jug, tasted the wine, and recited the Dionysian rhyme.
 The crowd was so quiet, they could hear the jug filling itself, and when he lifted it, he made a show of how heavy it now was.
 He offered it back to its owner, but she looked terrified, so he took a sip himself.
 The Stone Man smiled, the crowd relaxed.
 For now, no more fighting, and he had bartered himself a little more time to live.

-Mariah would be, well not proud, but probably impressed by his not dying.
+Mariah would be, well not actually proud, but probably impressed by his not dying.
 The thought comforted him.

-He also didn’t see the man hiding in the shadows behind him while he pissed.
+Two days later, under a starry sky, Sophus staggered behind an islander’s home to relieve himself.
+He’d been gently intoxicated for days, and he was only just getting the hang of it.
+He once again remembered Mariah was like this all the time and wondered how she could possibly like it.
+He didn’t see the man hiding in the shadows behind him while he pissed.
 Young, strong, and handsome, he wore an islanders’ toga and bare feet.
 “You’ve been having fun.
 Still a virgin?”

 “Yes, and I’d like to stay that way so don’t say that fucking name!
 These people want to kill me.”

 “I’ve never seen you do this before,” he pointed at the man’s body she seemed to be living in.
-“How…?”

-“I thought you were dead!
-I thought I was alone!”
+“I thought you were dead!”

 The young man shrugged.
 “I couldn’t find a pointed stick.”